 Linguistics of American Sign Language (A.S.L.) including non-manual behaviors and signing English idioms with conceptual accuracy.
 Emphasis on practical application of A.S.L. skills, expanded vocabulary, and cross-cultural communication.
 Prerequisites: SLG102 with a grade of C or better, or permission of Department or Division.
-Suggested but not required: (ENG101 or ENG107) and, (CRE101 or CRE111 or exemption by score on the reading placement test (ASSET)).
+Suggested but not required: (ENG101 or ENG107) and (CRE101, or CRE111, or exemption by score on the reading placement test (ASSET)).
+Completion of prerequisites within the last three years is required.